lidofinance/terra-docs/docs/contracts/hub.md

 ### `Unbond`

-Burns received stLuna or bLuna and equally unbonds a corresponding amount of Luna from validator from the registry.
+Burns received stLuna or bLuna and equally unbonds a corresponding amount of Luna from a validator from the registry.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]